Lobesitdoll/mdncomp/README.md

 --------
 - Search and get key information about APIs and their browser compatibility status
 - List APIs by branch or non-normative status
+- Update browser compatibility data directly from the app.
 - Search case-insensitive or by option case-sensitive
 - Get shorthand text output for a single or multiple results
 - Format text links in markdown format for easy copy and paste to forums/QA etc.